 What are the benefits of an alarm control unit?

-The SONA by FireAngel Alarm Control Unit (WTSL-SN-1) allows you to remotely test a variety of smoke, carbon monoxide and heat alarms interlinked in the home.
+The FireAngel Alarm Control Unit (WTSL-SN-1) allows you to remotely test a variety of smoke, carbon monoxide and heat alarms interlinked in the home.

 For the alarm control unit to integrate with a fire safety network, only one Wi-Safe 2 alarm is required.
 The control unit is therefore easily compatible with an established hardwired network!

 By using an alarm control unit, testing multiple interlinked alarms becomes simple and fast.
 It also gives you a great deal of control and flexibility over your interlinked system from one centralised device.

 Every FireAngel alarm can be easily silenced or tested via pressing the large central button on the alarm, but we recognise this isn’t easy for everyone.

 Without an alarm control unit, residents will need to physically test each of their alarms across several different rooms.
 This is a simple task for those who are able (typically via a broom/ladder) however this can be difficult for the elderly, disabled or those living in properties with high ceilings.

 Therefore, by integrating just one Wi-Safe 2 alarm into a home network, you can test every alarm remotely with the press of a button (and without a broom or ladder!).